sous-chefs/ntp/README.md

 - `ntp['apparmor_enabled']`
   - Boolean, enables configuration of apparmor if set to true
   - Defaults to false and will make no provisions for apparmor.
-If a
-  - platform is apparmor enabled by default, (currently Ubuntu)
-  - default will be true.
+  - If a platform has apparmor enabled (currently Ubuntu) default will become true.

 - `ntp['use_cmos']`
   - Boolean, uses a high stratum undisciplined clock for machines with real CMOS clock.